The 140 char version:

 (Freelance) Chief Geek Extraordinaire by day.
 Stakeholder Manager Solutions Architect & Innovation Coach at Telia by day.
 Musician/Photographer by night.
 Architect Of The Apocalypse, Father, Geek, Guitarist and Headbanger all hours.

 There is also the longer version…

 Hi, my name is Mathias Hellquist and I write imakethingswork.com, mainly for my own amusement, but still, it is fun that you have found your way here.
 It has to be said though, I got so busy with work I sort of stopped blogging, and I kind of do it in bursts anyways, even when I do blog.
 Currently here isn’t much to see though, especially as I’ve cleared out a lot of old stuff that wasn’t relevant any longer.

 Quick facts about me: I’m 47 years old, I’m Swedish and these days live in Sweden after having spent 12 years in other countries, working in London (11 years) and a brief stint in Hamburg before that.

-I have been doing Internet, online marketing and IT since 1993, commercially since 1994, and I have done so in various companies in Sweden (Projector, Catwalk, Tieto, Society46, Telia), Germany (I-D Media) and the UK (I-D Media, Halogen, Dare, Profero), and if you’d like to find out more about those bits you can have a look at my LinkedIn profile.
+I have been doing Internet, online marketing and IT since 1993, commercially since 1994, and I have done so in various companies in Sweden (Projector, Catwalk, Tieto, Society46, Telia), Germany (I-D Media) and the UK (I-D Media, Halogen, Dare, Profero), most often as the Chief Geek (Creative Technology Director etc), and if you’d like to find out more about those bits you can have a look at my LinkedIn profile.

 Disclaimer: I am not here to solve world peace, pollution or your problems (I have my hands full with my own problems and their solutions) and the opinions, thoughts and other expressions on this web site are mine, those of me, personally, not the ones of my current or previous employer(s) or any other organisation or body I might have participated in/with.